Reino Hallamaa: Stella Polaris

 As a preparation for a Soviet attack in mid-1944, Hallamaa, along with Aladar Paasonen, who was Chief of Intelligence, began drawing up plans for Operation Stella Polaris - the secret transfer of material and men to Sweden in case of a Soviet take-over of the country.
 The operation was funded by selling of the work (codes, ciphers, decoded material, etc.) to the intelligence organizations of at least the United States, Japan and Sweden.
 The U.S. Office of Strategic Services bought material in secrecy, informing only the U.S. President, but not the U.S. State Department.

 They also planned to set up a secret radio movement in the case of a Soviet invasion.
 These would use both domestically designed light-weight radios, as well as captured radios.
 The Swedish contact person for the Stella Polaris operation was the Chief of the Swedish intelligence Carl Petersén.

 The operation was initiated in September 1944 on orders from Hallamaa.
 About 350 wooden boxes were transferred by ship to Sweden, along with some 700–800 men who had worked with the radio intelligence, and their families.
 As the Soviet invasion failed to materialize, the majority of the Finns returned home, but only after destroying all intelligence records that had not been sold.

 After the war, Hallamaa decided to leave Finland.
-On 8 February 1945 he travelled via Sweden to France, where he worked in the French intelligence.
+On 8 February 1945, he travelled via Sweden to France, where he worked in the French intelligence.
 He decided to move to Spain when the Soviets began putting pressure on France to hand him over.
 He settled with his family in Costa del Sol in 1947 and began using the name Ricardo Palma.
 He started up a construction company with his son and retired at the age of 70.
-He died at the age of 80 in 1979 in Churrina, where he also is buried.
-In 2013 his ashes were brought back to Finland.
+He died at the age of 80 in 1979 in Churriana, where he also is buried.
+In 2013, his ashes were brought back to Finland.